 In conclusion, CE Delft’s often-quoted claim that “fur has a higher environmental cost than fakes” appears to be based on a series of questionable assumptions and calculations.
-CE Delft is cautious in how they present their findings, especially in their 2013 study where they provide a number of different “scenarios” to account for the uncertainties they acknowledge.
+CE Delft is cautious in how it presents its findings, especially in its 2013 study where it provides a number of different “scenarios” to account for the uncertainties it acknowledges.
 Activists, however, show no such caution when they cite these findings.

 The biggest threat to climate change, in fact, may be activist “hot air”!

 - Take the cotton out of your ears, please by Mick Madsen, Fur for Thought, 21 August 2013.